Faith and contemplation

 Multi-faith rooms/quiet spaces

 - IM Marsh: in the Ian Newman Centre, Barkhill Road, Liverpool, L17 6BD

 Please note the following guide for room use:

-- The multi-faith spaces are available to all staff, students and visitors who would like spaces for prayers or quiet contemplation
+- The multi-faith spaces are available to all staff, students and visitors who would like spaces for prayer or quiet contemplation

 - The room is available for all faith and non-faith groups to access

 - Please be sensitive to others accessing the facilities at all times; the facility is for everyone to share